 The Bible condemns division in the strongest sense (I Corinthians 1:10; Romans 16:17-18).
 There is no doubt that people will have their own views when it comes to politics.
 People will have their own bets and candidates.

 I, personally, have seen close friends and families fight over who should win the election.
 Most often than not, this situation leads to bitterness and dispute.

 Now, imagine if the same thing will happen within the church because of secular politics.
 Sometimes, people fight so hard for their candidates who probably wouldn’t even know that they exist.
 This is highly possible to happen if the Church would get involved with politics.

 Politics breeds division and not unity, both at the church level and national level.

 2. Voting is subject to human weaknesses

 Voting is based on the decision of humans and therefore, subject to human weaknesses.
-As hard as we would like to see change in our government and our nation, we will utterly fail.
+As hard as we would like to see a change in our government and our nation, we will utterly fail.

-Democracy can be considered as one of the best forms of government.
+Democracy can be considered one of the best forms of government.
 However, we know that HUMANS ARE NOT DESIGNED TO RULE OVER OTHER HUMANS.
 All we have to do is step back and see the bigger picture.
 Study history and you will find failed governments are ruled by selfish human nature.

 3. Most politicians are people-pleasers rather than God-pleasers